fsziegler/GTD-Kanban/README.md

 First, explicitly implement an **architecture** - this is the skeleton in the "make it work" phase.
 Houses have frames, boats have keels, cars have a chassis or cage, and good software has an architecture.
 Architecture is a basic structure to which every component is attached in some way.
 You cannot have a good product with a bad architecture.

 #####Modularity
 Second, practice **modularity**.
-A module is component that has a well-defined purpose and interface, and is reliable.
+A module is a component that has a well-defined purpose and interface, and is reliable.
 Because a module's scope is limited, its interface should be simple, and it should be straightforward to design a set of tests to validate its functionality.
 Examples include door assemblies for houses, winches for boats, transmissions for cars, and [objects](https://en.wikipedia.org/wiki/Object-oriented_programming) in software.

 Practicing modularity may allow you to identify duplicated functionality, which you should then merge into a single module.
 This has two benefits:
   - you only have to build and maintain a single module, and